kirill-zhirnov/boundless-nextjs-ecommerce-template/README.md

 [Boundless-commerce.com](https://boundless-commerce.com/) - API’s First Headless E-commerce CMS: We Provide An Admin-Side For Store Management, Powerful API, And Ready-To-Use Checkout Area.

+## Self-Hosted solution

+There is an option for Running Boundless-Commerce on your own server.
+Read more at [Open-Source Headless eCommerce Platform](https://boundless-commerce.com/open-source)

 ## Getting Started

 1. Go to [Boundless-commerce.com](https://boundless-commerce.com/) and create a free account (no credit card required).